 If you go to the Area 15 Vegas website you may feel just as confused as before, but fear not because after going a couple of times I can finally explain.

-The best way to describe it is a 200,000 SF warehouse with 1. various art exhibits generally with a futuristic rave and optical illusion vibe, 2. exhilarating attractions like zip lines, and 3. bars and food.
+The best way to describe it is a 200,000 SF warehouse with various art exhibits.
+Generally the exhibits have a futuristic rave and optical illusion vibe.
+There are also exhilarating attractions like zip lines, bars/restaurants, and gift shops.

 That description may make you think that it is solely for the artsy, raver, or thrill seeker (I’m none of those) but trust me, it’s not.
 The complex is so big and diverse that it truly has something for everyone.